The Michael Friendly Award was created in 2011 to recognize the contribution of a research paper to the field of quantitative methods in psychology.

 Instructions for Applying

 Include a cover letter with the submitted paper outlining your contribution to the paper and explaining how the paper meets the eligibility requirements.
-Papers should be submitted to the the quantitative methods area coordinator (Dr. David Flora) by February 13.
+Papers should be submitted to the the quantitative methods area coordinator (deadline is announced each year in February).
 The winner of the award will receive a certificate and their name on a plaque to be displayed in the Department of Psychology.
 Students may win the award only once and the award need not be given out every year.

 A committee comprised of two faculty from the quantitative methods area will adjudicate the submissions and select a winning candidate, or multiple candidates in the event of tie.